csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 Starting from the code of the previous task change the kernel launching to use `nd_range`, similar to task II.

 ## V. Memory management with Unified Shared Memory (`malloc_shared()`) and `simple` Launching
 The `malloc_device()` function allocates memory on the devices which is pinned to the device.
 There can be no migration to host.
 Furthermore the host can not access in any direct this data.
-In order to simplify the progrgammer's life SYCL provides also mechanisms (similar to `hipMallocManaged()`)  to allocate memory which can be migrated between host and device as needed.
+In order to simplify the programmer's life SYCL provides also mechanisms (similar to `hipMallocManaged()`)  to allocate memory which can be migrated between host and device as needed.
 When a block of code running on the host is encountered the memory is migrated automatically to the host, while if a kernel is executed the data will be on the device.
 Between two subsequent kernels the data stays on the device and similarly on the host, between two operations subsequent using the data no migration occurs.

 Start from the solution of task III or task IV.
 Remove the host pointers `x(N),y(N);` and the device pointers `x_dev,y_dev`.
 Remove as all the lines code used to transfer data from host to device and from device to host.